 Why Ford Shares Are Rising

-Ford Motor Company (NYSE: F) shares are trading higher after the company reported October auto sales.
+Ford Motor Company (NYSE: F) shares are trading higher after the company announced a cash tender offer to buyback up to $5 billion of the company's higher-cost debt.

-Ford reported October total U.S. sales of 175,918 vehicles, representing a year-over-year decrease of 4 percent.
+Ford Motor and its financing subsidiary, Ford Motor Credit Company, also today introduced the North America auto industry's first sustainable financing framework, focusing on and paying for plans in vehicle electrification and other environmental and social areas.

-The company also reported October electrified vehicle sales of 14,062, representing a year-over-year increase of 195 percent and F-Series retail sales increased 14.2 percent, while Ranger retail sales were up 60 percent.
+"Winning businesses are financially healthy and lead in sustainability – it's not a choice, they rely on each other," said John Lawler, Ford's CFO.
+"We're again putting our money where our mouth is, prioritizing and allocating capital to environmental and social initiatives that are good for people, good for the planet, and good for Ford."

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.